The Budget and Usage Charge History

 |Rate increase 2012 & 2017|

 Response: Below is a history of the WPCA budget for the last 13 years.
 The rate increase is now at an average of 3.5% per year since 2003.
 A big item is the cost of treating the wastewater flow by the regional treatment plant in Danbury, so that budget item is also shown.
 It is part of the total for each year.
 It has averaged 38% of the total operating expense.
 Another factor has been to budget to cover depreciation of equipment for sustainability.
 There is now a structured scheduled equipment replacement plan.

 It is proposed to raise the unit rate to $420 per unit beginning FY 2017-18, the first increase in 5 years to cover additional costs of operations.
-The $40 increase over 5 years averages to about 2% per year.
+The $40 increase is 11.5% over last year, but over 5 years averages to only 2% per year.

 Prepared March, 2017.
 Numbers in blue are proposed for FY 2017-18